 A suite of publications to advance co-operation and understanding of nuclear liability can be consulted on the Nuclear liability publications, workshops and symposia web page.

-The Nuclear Operator: Liability Amounts and Financial Security Limits table aims to gather information on the amounts available to compensate potential victims of a nuclear incident in countries and economies having nuclear power plants and/or having ratified at least one of the international conventions on nuclear third party liability (last update: February 2019).
+The Nuclear Operator: Liability Amounts and Financial Security Limits table is regularly updated and aims to gather information on the amounts available to compensate potential victims of a nuclear incident in countries and economies having nuclear power plants and/or having ratified at least one of the international conventions on nuclear third party liability.

-A table on Priority Rules on Compensation for Nuclear Damage in National Legislation is also available for public consultation (last update: April 2018).
+A table on Priority Rules on Compensation for Nuclear Damage in National Legislation is also regularly updated and available for public consultation.